abelkius/door2door-challenge/README.md

 yarn eslint
 ```

-## what didn't make it to the final product ##
+## What didn't make it to the final product ##
 * I didn't write the tests for the app.
 The AWS part of the challenge took me some time and I decided to focus on it and learn something new sacrificing the tests for that.
 * The Dockerfile is not there but I do think that the publicly hosted solution is a nicer experience :)
-* I am not sure if the solution I used for rejecting the locations outside of the city boundries was exactly the desired one, it wasn't 100% clear to me.
+* I am not sure if the solution I used for rejecting the locations outside of the city boundaries was exactly the desired one, it wasn't 100% clear to me.

 ## Summary ##
 I did enjoy this task a lot and learn a bunch of new technologies while developing it :)